2025 Neil Dierks Scholarship

 3. Share their understanding of at least one issue confronting the pork industry today or in the future, including how the applicant would address it.

-4. Write a brief letter indicating what role the applicant sees themselves playing in the pork industry after their graduate program degree.
+4. Write a brief letter indicating what role the applicant sees themselves in the pork industry after their graduate program degree.

 5. Obtain two letters of reference from current or former professors or industry professionals.